 If you desire to understand Western Civilization as it was taught before all the modern academic distortions, get a set of The Great Books, read the historical volumes, and make your way through the works of Christopher Dawson.
 It will be well worth the time and an education you cannot purchase for big bucks at the best universities.

-Robert M. Woods is a Senior Contributor to The Imaginative Conservative and Director of the Great Books Honors College at Faulkner University.
+Books mentioned in this essay may be found in The Imaginative Conservative Bookstore.
 This essay was originally published on Musings of a Christian Humanist and appears here with Dr. Woods’ gracious permission.